Do Go On - 302 - The Cherry Sisters ; The Worst Show in Vaudeville

 The first one comes from Jamie Griffiths,

-who's given himself the title of president
+who's given himself the title of President of the Perth,

-prestigious title, you're holding there, Jamie.
+prestigious title you're holding there.

-Self appointed too, which is very weird.
+Self appointed too, which is very brave.

 Well, I can only assume there was a vote.